 Truth: Investors think that funds with higher ratings are safe and will deliver higher returns.
 Fact is, fund ratings keep changing based on the performance of the fund, at any given point.
 If a fund has a higher rating at present, it may not carry the same rating in the subsequent period.
 You may want to use other robust measures like financial ratios and qualitative measures to choose funds

-e.
-Loan Management is an ARTIf you are carrying the burden of debt/loan, you need a plan to manage it well and avoid getting trapped into the vicious debt cycle.
+If you are carrying the burden of debt/loan, you need a plan to manage it well and avoid getting trapped into the vicious debt cycle.
 You can follow these tips to reduce your burden of debt and keep it in check:

 It is essential to keep a tab on the extent of loans you take.
 You may find people who are not aware of their credit score.
 In reality, having a low credit score may be harmful to your financial health.
 In case you have many loan accounts under your belt, then it is essential to know what your credit score is as it can make or break your creditworthiness.
 You need to maintain a healthy credit score to be eligible for loans at lower interest rates.